interactivereport/CellMap/README.md

 ```

 # Running time
 The running time for deconvolute 220 *pure* samples (single cell type) and 80 *mix* samples on a 32 core cluster is demonstrated below.
-It only tooks around 3 minutes for 80 samples, while 7 minutes for 220 samples based on Major9 profiles.
-And it costs ~24 hours to generated the Major9 profiles from 17 datasets.
+It only tooks around 15 seconds for 80 samples, while 34 secondes for 220 samples based on Major9 profiles.
+And it costs about 24 hours to generated the Major9 profiles from 17 datasets.
 The running time depends on the numbers of datasets, cell types, bulk samples.
 ![](manuscript/Fig/runT.png)

 # Pre-build profiles